-Lightning has hit from a storm over 5 miles away, so you can be hit by lightning in an area where it is actually not raining.
+Lightning has hit from a storm 5 to more than 15 miles away, so you can be hit by lightning in an area where it is actually not raining.

 Why can't you swim during a lightning storm?
 A strike on a lake doesn't kill all the fish in the lake.

 We can find the answer from the Charolotte observer:

 "Q. They always urge you to get out of the water when a thunderstorm begins.
 Why doesn't lightning kill fish? -- Mel Helms, Charlotte

 "...The best answer to Mel's question we found comes from Don MacGorman, a physicist at the National Severe Storms Laboratory in Norman, Okla.
 When Sciencenetlinks.com asked him why fish don't get fried by lightning, Don said it's probably because they're underwater.

 "Basically lightning stays more on the surface of the water rather than penetrating it.
 That's because water is a reasonably good conductor, and a good conductor keeps most of the current on the surface," he said.

 So, when lightning hits the water, the current zips across the surface in all directions.
 And if you're swimming anywhere in the vicinity, it'll probably zap you.
 But below the surface, most of the electricity is neutralized, and the fish are generally spared.
 Some fish underwater near the strike are probably hurt or killed by electricity that penetrates to some extent...